 24. Aspect Ratio

-Crello is another tool that helps you easily create graphics for social media, blog posts, ads or even printables.
-Crello comes with over 65 million images to choose from, as well as 35 different formats, 10,000 templates, and 240 fonts.
+Crello is another tool that helps you easily create graphics for social media, blog posts, ads, or even printables.
+Crello comes with over 65 million images to choose from, as well as with 35 different formats, 10,000 templates, and 240 fonts.
 I’m sure you’ll be able to create an awesome graphic quickly with Crello.

-Placeit is a directory of editable images where you can copy and paste images, such as website designs onto device mockups.
-Their directory is filled with almost 3000 devices including 1400 iPhones and 245 Macbooks.
-Placeit is a paid product but their prices are pretty low especially if you find an image that’s just perfect for your design.
+Placeit is a directory of editable images where you can copy and paste images such as website designs onto device mockups.
+Their directory is filled with almost 3000 devices, including 1400 iPhones, and 245 Macbooks.
+Placeit is a paid product but their prices are pretty low, especially if you find an image that’s just perfect for your design.